Seasonal Allergies: Symptoms, Causes & Natural Support Strategies

-When the gut microflora is altered early in life it can create an immune malcoordiation where the immune system is oversensitive to safe environmental particles.
-This may lead to seasonal allergies in some and auto-immunity and/or chronic inflammatory conditions such as asthma in others (4, 5, 6).
+When the gut microflora is altered early in life it can create an immune malcoordination where the immune system is oversensitive to safe environmental particles.
+This may lead to seasonal allergies in some and autoimmunity and/or chronic inflammatory conditions such as asthma in others (4, 5, 6).

 Environmental Insults to Immunity:

-Some of the most common and controllable issues include a poor diet early in life and the use of anti-biotics both for medical reason and in food products.
+Some of the most common and controllable issues include a poor diet early in life and the use of antibiotics both for medical reason and in food products.
 Most commercial farms give anti-biotics to their animals which then end up in our meat and dairy.
-These anti-biotics throw off our microflora balance and malcoordinate the immune system.
+These antibiotics throw off our microflora balance and disrupt the immune system.

 When mom and child are consuming genetically modified foods that are high in environmental chemicals it alters the microflora balance (7, 8).
 The use of processed infant formula’s also contribute to the development of altered and unhealthy microbiome in the child (9).